 Most people don’t realize how few fixed expenses long-term travellers have, which I’ve discussed before.
 Our month-to-month costs consist of these four things: accommodation, transportation, food, and entertainment.
 If we spend more in one of these areas, then we cut back in another – it’s as simple as that.
 Here’s some of our specific cost-cutting strategies:

-- We keep our accommodation costs low.
-This is our biggest expense month-to-month, so we work hard to keep it as low as possible.
-Currently we are living rent-free off of housesitting in Australia for the first 5 months of this year.
-AirBNB, camping, and staying with family and friends are other key ways we reside cheaply.
-We typically also stay in places for weeks or months at a time, usually ensuring a reduced rate, leading me to my next point.
+- We kept our accommodation costs low.
+This is the biggest expense month-to-month, so we always tried to keep it as low as possible.
+For half a year, we lived rent-free off of housesitting in Australia.
+We regularly used AirBNB for close-to-local rates, camped, and stayed with family and friends.
+We typically stayed in places for weeks or months at a time, usually ensuring a reduced rate, leading me to my next point.

-- We travel slowly to slash our transportation costs.
+- We travelled slowly to slash our transportation costs.
 Flights, trains, and buses all cost money.
 The more you’re moving between countries, the more you are spending on getting around.
-Tourist visas, taxi rides or buses to/from airports, public transit between hostels – these all add up.
+Tourist visas, taxi rides or buses to/from airports, public transit between hostels all add up.
 Case in point, if you take your time to explore a place, you will diminish your on-the-go costs.

-- We use public transport and walk just about everywhere.
+- We used public transport and walk just about everywhere.
 Rarely do we take taxis or private shuttles to get from one point to the next.
-Google Maps works wonders.
-Besides, taking transit is all part of the adventure!
+Uber is a godsend when you do need a taxi, and Google Maps works wonders for walking routes.

-- We cook our own food.
+- We cooked our own food.
 We love trying local eats when visiting a new place, and we don’t deprive ourselves of this.
-We can afford to splurge on food because we primarily cook all our own meals – it’s all a balance.
+We can afford to splurge on food because we often cook all our own meals (particularly in pricier places) – it’s all a balance.

 - We use the sharing economy to reduce our costs.
 House sitting and AirBNB are the two commonest forms of peer-to-peer sharing that we use, but there are MANY sharing economy services worldwide that can save you serious money.
 Anything from boat rentals, tours from locals, to renting unused skiing equipment can be found!